storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 These are used for storing cassava tubers.
 Yam tubers can also be stored for a short time in underground pits immediately after harvest

-Underground pit is most common for storing cassava tubers.
+An underground pit is most common for storing cassava tubers.
 Under this method, layers of palm fronds are laid at the bottom of the pit.

-Then one or two layers of cassava tubers which must be harvested it bruise, are arranged on top of the fronds.
+Then one or two layers of cassava tubers which must be harvested bruise, are arranged on top of the fronds.

-The top is then covered with a layer of oil=palm fronds and about 10 cm thick of soil.
-The use of boxes has the same procedure, except that moist saw dust is used in place of palm fronds.
-The moist saw dust is placed round on top of the tubers and the tubers are also arranged in layers.
+The top is then covered with a layer of oil palm fronds and about 10 cm thick of soil.
+The use of boxes has the same procedure, except that moist sawdust is used in place of palm fronds.
+The moist sawdust is placed round on top of the tubers and the tubers are also arranged in layers.

 Advantages of underground pit storage system